arxivwiki/kurin-paper-scraper/README.md

 ## How to run

-The last time this was run was on 2021-04-22 (there were 61 papers).
-How many links have appeared since?
-Add this number to the last line of index.js: (if it is N, do `parse(url, N)`)

-Then, run `npm start` (may have to run `npm install` beforehand).
-The pairs should generate in new_pairs.txt.
+Run `npm start` (may have to run `npm install` beforehand).
+The pairs should generate in pairs.txt.

-Compare this list with pairs.txt, and copy it over (for now, it's manual). pairs.txt should have a list of every paper from Kurin's paper notes.

-Then, copy `pairs.txt` to `pairs.txt` in arxivwiki/arxivwiki.
-And you can run `kurin_import.py` locally.
-TBD: rig it up with a GitHub action.
+Copy `pairs.txt` to `pairs.txt` in arxivwiki/arxivwiki.
+On merge with the `main` branch a GitHub action will update the files in arxiv.wiki.